orchidas/DiffGFDN/README.md

 ## Differentiable Grouped Feedback Delay Networks for late reverberation modelling in coupled spaces

-We proposed the Grouped Feedback Delay Network [1-3] to model multi-slope decay in late reverberation, which is commonly observed in coupled rooms and rooms with non-uniform absorption.
+We proposed the [Grouped Feedback Delay Network](https://github.com/orchidas/GFDN) to model multi-slope late reverberation, which is commonly observed in coupled rooms and rooms with non-uniform absorption.
 While the network is highly parameterised, it is still tricky to model a measured space by tuning its parameters.
-In this work, we automatically learn the parameters of the GFDN to model multi-slope reverberation in a measured complex space.
+In this work, we automatically learn the parameters of the GFDN to model multi-slope reverberation in a complex space from a set of measured Room Impulse Responses.
 The network has learnable source and receiver filters at its input and output, which are functions of the source and listener positions.
 The source-listener filter parameters are learned using a Multi-Layer Perceptron which takes Fourier encoded spatial coordinates as input.
 The coupled feedback matrix, and input-output gains, on the other hand, determine the echo density profile and colouration of the network, and are position-independent.
-These are also learnt during training.
+These are also learnable parameters.

-A dataset of RIRs measured in a coupled space, along with the corresponding source and receiver positions, can be used to train the Differentiable GFDN.
+A dataset of RIRs measured in a coupled space, along with the corresponding source and receiver positions, can be used to train the Differentiable GFDN with perceptually motivated loss functions.
 Now, if we want to extrapolate the RIR at a new (unmeasured) position, we can do that with the
 GFDN.
 More powerfully, we can parameterise the late reverberation in the entire space with this very efficient network which is ideal for real-time rendering.
 This not only reduces memory requirements of storing measured RIRs, but is also faster than convolution with long reverberation tails.